AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DID YOU KNOW?

-Across all ages, nearly 1 in 5 fatal motor vehicle crashes in Arkansas in 2021 involved speeding, according to data from the National Highway Traffic Safety Administration (NHTSA).
-Among these speeding-related fatal crashes, 41 percent involved impaired driving — making speeding, drugs, and alcohol a deadly mix.
+Across all ages, over one in four motor vehicle crashes in Arkansas in 2022 involved speeding, according to data from the National Highway Traffic Safety Administration (NHTSA).
+Among these speeding-related fatal crashes, 38 percent involved impaired driving — making speeding, drugs, and alcohol a deadly mix.

 What to Do After a Speeding Ticket